containers/ContainerPlumbing/register.md

 Container Plumbing Days will be held on the HopIn conference platform.

-Registration is open; please [register with HopIn here](https://hopin.com/events/container-plumbing-days).
+Registration will open February 15th.

 Registration is free of charge.
-Additionally, attendees will have opportunities to obtain container project swag during the event.

 ## Privacy Notice